jeff4/a4-paper/src/pages/ai-timeline.md

 ### Sources
+* GBC, list relevant chapters
+* Currently read through The Importance of Brute Force at Kurenkov
 * [A Brief History of Neural Nets and Deep Learning](https://www.skynettoday.com/overviews/neural-net-history) by Andrewy Kurenkov.
 First published in 2016, last updated September, 2020.